 But alas, as I’ve mentioned so many times, there’s so much out there that explains what student-centered learning is, and that we should be doing it, but not really anything that explained how to be doing it.
 That’s why I ended up creating a “Passion for Progress” and Student-Centered World to help teachers figure this out when you have a fully student-centered lesson with differentiation of instruction.

 That doesn’t mean that your students are running amok and it’s chaotic and you’re kicking back and reading the newspaper.

-It means that it is a very well thought out planned lesson that has student choice, a flipped element to it, opportunities for children to have leadership roles and really show their strengths and also their weaknesses.
+It means that it is a very well thought-out planned lesson that has student choice, a flipped element to it, and opportunities for children to have leadership roles and really show their strengths and also their weaknesses.
 But in doing all of that, which sounds overwhelming, but again, it’s not when you know how to do it, you will find that the differentiation of instruction happens naturally for every single student in there.

 I have not spoken with one person who has gone through “A Passion for Progress” and has implemented it in their classroom and is not in 100% agreement that not only is everything fully differentiated for literally every child that walks through the door, but it makes your life so much less stressful and you get to enjoy the time that you have with your student.